Origin-Technology/Website/docs/about.md

 Licensee shall not use the Software, or permit any third party to use the Software, for the purpose of facilitating or enabling unauthorized access, cracking, or other attempts to circumvent the protective measures of any other software that uses the Software.

 #### **3.4.
 Leaking**
-Licensee and related personnel shall not disclose the Software and any other software that uses the Software without prior written consent of the Licensor.
+Licensee and related personnel shall not disclose the Software and any other software that uses the Software to any third party without prior written consent of the Licensor.

 ### **4. Intellectual Property Rights**
 The Software and all associated intellectual property rights are and shall remain the exclusive property of Licensor.
 This Agreement does not grant Licensee any ownership rights in the Software.
 All title and rights to the Software, including any updates or modifications, belong exclusively to Licensor.